ryanwmoore/dokutwitterbootstrap/README.md

 # About

+*EARLY BOOTSTRAP 3 SUPPORT ADDED*: Still a bit buggy.
+See warnings section for information on using Bootstrap 2.3.2.

 See template.info.txt for main info

 See COPYING for license info

 This "theme" is actually intended to be modified with a Twitter Bootstrap theme of your choice.
 Twitter Bootstrap is a framework to create websites that work